-Setup
+BlackTrax Integration Setup

 The BT system uses an array of cameras placed on the stage rig to observe IR markers (small LEDs) placed on the talent or prop.
-These active markers generate rigid body information that is sent to Disguise as they are observed by an array of cameras mounted on the truss/staging.
-As long as the marker is observable by two cameras an accurate positional fix is possible
+These active markers generate rigid body information that is sent to disguise as they are observed by an array of cameras mounted on the truss/staging.
+As long as the marker is observable by two cameras, an accurate positional fix is possible.

 The markers are attached to a small BT Beacon unit (usually attached to the talents belt).
 This unit provides power and control to the IR markers.

-BlackTrax can integrate with in two ways:
+BlackTrax can integrate in two ways:

-Actor/talent tracking
+- Actor/talent tracking

-Prop/screen tracking (used for movable scenic pieces)
+- Prop/screen tracking (used for movable scenic pieces)

-A BlackTrax server contains the software programs required for configuring a BT system including BTwyg, BlackTrax, and Motive.
+A BlackTrax server contains the software programs required for configuring a BT system, including BTWYG, BlackTrax, and Motive.

 For additional information and training on using Blacktrax, please visit the CAST website